Dim.Auto Deep Dive

 The Dim.Auto

-type is a type of Dim
+type is a specialized Dim

 Like all Dim